MACKENA05/Fitness-Tracker/README.md

 `NB:`  Make sure your server is always running
 ## Usage

+### Setting Goals

+1. Navigate to the "Goal" section.
+2. Enter a description for your goal (e.g., "Burn 2000 calories").
+3. Set your target calorie goal.
+4. Submit the form to create the goal and track your progress.

 ### Logging Workouts

 1. Select the workout type from the dropdown.